 I appreciate that I have really put the cart before the horse with this article.
-I really should have published this before I wrote my other articles on growing veg but this happens when you write a blog that follows life rather than one that is planned and executed like a professional magazine.
+I really should have published this before I wrote my other articles on growing veg but this happens when you write articles that follow life rather than ones that are planned and executed like a professional magazine.
 So if I whetted your appetite for growing fruit and veg with my previous articles and you’re planning to designating a section of your garden to this endeavour, here are my tips on how best to go about it.

 share this article, or

 make a small monthly donation via Patreon. or

 Most people assume that a fruit and veg garden should be in full sun.
 It’s true that if you want to grow sweet fruit or tomatoes your plants will need a lot of sunshine but not all vegetables like full sun, like lettuce and broccoli, so don’t be afraid to have some of your veg beds partially shaded.

 If possible locate your beds close to a rainwater butt as this will save you so much time, and back ache, lugging watering cans down the garden.